jetmonk/cl-srpc/README.md

     >CL-SRPC 1.0

-2a.
-CLIENT reads this, and exits on incompatible version.
+3. CLIENT reads this, and exits on incompatible version.

-3. SERVER sends encrypted block with nothing but header
+4. SERVER sends encrypted block (see below for definition) with nothing but header

     > REQUEST-ID: xxxxxxxxx

-    This request id will be returned by the client in its request
+    This request id will be returned by the client in its request.

-3a.
-CLIENT reads this REQUEST-ID encrypted block.
+5. CLIENT reads this REQUEST-ID encrypted block.

-4a.
-CLIENT sends request in an encrypted block, preceded by
-    >CONTENT-LENGTH: NN

-    The encrypted block contains an internal
-    (encrypted) REQUEST-ID header, to prevent replay attacks.
+6. CLIENT sends request in an encrypted block.
+The encrypted block contains the (encrypted) REQUEST-ID header, to prevent replay attacks.

-4b.
-SERVER reads NN bytes as an encrypted block (see below)
-    and decrypts encrypted block into a string, which is eval'ed (see below for encrypted blocks)
+7. SERVER reads NN bytes as an encrypted block (see below) and decrypts encrypted block into a string, which is eval'ed (see below for encrypted blocks)

-5a.
-SERVER writes an encrypted block containing the evaluated
+8. SERVER writes an encrypted block containing the evaluated expression
-    expression preceded by
-    > CONTENT-LENGTH: N2
-    The SERVER writes an encrypted block

-5b.
-CLIENT reads encrypted block of length N2, and closes connection.
+9. CLIENT readst the encrypted block, and closes connection.

-### CONTENT OF ENCRYPTED BLOCKS =======
+### CONTENT OF ENCRYPTED BLOCKS

 An encrypted block, upon decryption, consists of internal headers of the form "HEADER:  <value>\n" followed by a blank line, followed by <content-text>.